 Vision

-Natural and cultural resources successfully respond to rapidly changing landscapes and seascapes.
+Natural and cultural resources are resilient to rapidly changing landscapes and seascapes, sustaining our natural systems, the services they provide, and the communities and cultures that depend on them.

 (Resilience can be generally defined as the capacity for a socio-ecological system to: (1) absorb stresses and maintain function in the face of external stresses imposed upon it by climate change and other stressors and (2) adapt, reorganize, and evolve into more desirable configurations that improve the sustainability of the system, leaving it better prepared for future impacts.)

 In our vision, we see: